 Frequently Asked Questions About Gluten Free Alcohol

 If you’re gluten free, you know what it’s like to look at menus and product labels differently.
 Everything from grocery shopping to a night out with friends needs to be assessed to avoid an allergic reaction.
+Be mindful of the fact that liquor after its alcohol expiration date will change in taste, but its gluten properties won't.

 It’s no different with drinks.
 Whether you’re stocking up on well liquor or just buying for yourself, you have important product questions.
 Demystify the most frequently asked questions about gluten free alcohol with our answers below: